 Hollenbeck co-presented at the 2014 IUPUI Assessment Institute, "The College Is Our Classroom: Campus Assessment Leaders Share Their Most Effective (and favorite) Faculty Development Programs," and prepared a presentation for the 2015 Assessment Institute, "Using the NILOA Transparency Framework: It's All About the Process," Lori is a facilitator and trainer for the Association to Advance Collegiate Schools of Business (AACSB) having co-authored materials for its Applied Assurance of Learning Seminar and has completed a three-course certificate program in Institutional Effectiveness.

 Prior to coming to St. John Fisher College in October 2010, Lori Hollenbeck was the assistant dean at Alfred University’s College of Business.
 While there, she served as the director of the college’s MBA program and was responsible for promoting corporate and academic partnerships for the Cisco Networking Academy Program Training Center in New York and New England.
 Partners included over 50 high schools, junior colleges, and universities in the northeast.
 Her teaching experience includes several years as a trainer in the academy program, three years as an adjunct professor at Alfred University, and two years as a tutor for Empire State College.
 Hollenbeck received her Bachelor of Science and Master of Business Administration from Alfred University.

-Hollenbeck is an advisory board member for the AS Business Program at Finger Lakes Community College and serves on the board of directors and volunteers for Junior Achievement of Central Upstate NY.
+Hollenbeck is an advisory board member for the AS Business Program at Finger Lakes Community College.